Commonists/DonationsLogParser/README.md

 DonationsLogParser
 ==================

 Donations Log Parser for Wikimedia France.
-It allows to export donations log by month into CSV or JS array.
+It allows to export donations log by month into CSV or Java Script array.

 Usage
 -----